pawelgrzybek/pawelgrzybek.com/content/posts/2024-05-31-top-picks-2024-may/index.md

 ---
 title: "Top picks — 2024 May"
-summary: "Bramus explains CSS Scroll Driven Animations and View Transitions, great expainer of React Server Components, "
+summary: "Bramus explains CSS scroll-driven animations and view transitions, tons of React news, a summary of the Google I/O 2024, handy terminal tools, JSR announcement, and more."
 ---

 I have been publishing my "top picks" for over nine years, and the format of this series has never changed—just a dry list of links annotated by a paragraph of my thoughts.
 Inspired by [Web Weekly by Stefan Judis](https://webweekly.email) and [Own Your Web by Matthias Ott](https://buttondown.email/ownyourweb), I decided to bring more life to it.
 You should subscribe to these two newsletters if you haven't already done so!